Skip to content

 Peaks in England - Old Man of Coniston

-Old Man of Coniston is an easy fell to access in the English Lake District.
-Besides its catchy name, the Old Man of Coniston also has a catchy appearance, and it attracts tonnes of fell-walkers from around the world.
+Old Man of Coniston is easy to access in the English Lake District.
+Besides its catchy name, the Old Man of Coniston also has a catchy appearance, attracting tonnes of fell-walkers worldwide.

 The Old Man of Coniston‘s name is a linguistic mashup of the Celtic name ‘Alt Maen,’ meaning ‘high stone,’ and the Norse words ‘Konigs Tun,’ which translates to ‘King’s Farm.’
 The fell is about 803 m high and is located on the shores of Coniston Water, guarding this beautiful land and everyone in the English Lake District.